JaberHaisan/mangadex-genre-sifter/README.md

 ***External modules required - bs4, openpyxl***

+Note - This script was made for Mangadex v4.
+After Mangadex v5 comes out it will be updated.

 This script searches through 10 (changeable in settings.py) pages in the given mangadex genre link and finds all manga that meet the user's criteria.
 Afterwards it stores the results in an excel document inside a new directory.